fabferri/vWAN/2sites-2spokes/README.md

 ## Example of manual deployment of Azure Virtual WAN by powershell

 The article reports a list of powershell scripts to create an Azure Virtual WAN.
-An overview of network configuration is reported below.
+An overview of network configuration is shown below.

 [![1]][1]